 One study of 1,770 men demonstrated that those who had prenatal exposure to smoking had over 20% lower sperm density as adults than those without exposure .
 Other studies have found lower sperm concentration when making the same comparison.

-Not all is lost – the impact of smoking is quite reversible for most men so it’s never too late to quit cigarettes and stop damaging your sperm cells.
-The process of making new sperm cells takes around 70-90 days (learn more about sperm production here), so the improved quality is shown around 3 months after you stop smoking.
+Not all is lost – the impact of smoking is quite reversible for most men.
+So, it’s never too late to quit cigarettes and stop damaging your sperm cells!
+The process of making new sperm cells takes around 70-90 days.
+This means that you can see an improved sperm quality around 3 months after you stop smoking.
 However, it may take a little longer if you have been a heavy smoker for a long time.